-"Though Chipola has changed on the outside, what goes on inside these buildings remains the same: caring, professional instructors - teaching, and the finest students anywhere - learning."
+"'Though Chipola has changed on the outside, what goes on inside these buildings remains the same: caring, professional instructors - teaching, and the finest students anywhere - learning."
 Dale O'Daniel, President

-At the May 1999 graduation exercises, Dr. Dale O'Daniel provided an explanation of why Chipola after 50 years is still one of the top-ranked community colleges in the state: the success of its students.
+At a recent graduation ceremony, Dr. Dale O'Daniel provided an explanation of why Chipola after 54 years is still one of the top-ranked community colleges in the state: the success of its students.

-Some of Chipola's most successful alumni include: Malcolm Gillis, president of Rice University; Johnnie Mae Gibson, once the highest-ranking Black woman in the FBI; Buck Showalter, manager of the Arizona Diamondbacks; Amos McMullian, the president and CEO of Flowers Industries; and Lt.
-Col. Westanna Harvey Bobbitt, once the chief protocol officer at the Pentagon.
+Some of Chipola's most successful alumni include: Malcolm Gillis, president of Rice University; Johnnie Mae Gibson, once the highest-ranking Black woman in the FBI; Buck Showalter, former manager of the New York Yankees and the Arizona Diamondbacks; Amos McMullian, the president and CEO of Flowers Industries; and Col. Westanna Harvey Bobbitt, once the chief protocol officer at the Pentagon.

-Chipola ranks first in the percentage of Florida Undergraduate Scholars enrolled.
-One of every 17 students attending Chipola last year had received one of the prestigious scholarships.
+In 1999, Chipola ranked first in the percentage of Florida Undergraduate Scholars enrolled.
+One of every 17 students attending Chipola had received one of the prestigious scholarships.
 These scholars are students whose high school grade point averages and SAT scores entitle them to state scholarships of over \$2,000.